OutSystems/docs-product/src/deploying-apps/mobile-app-packaging-delivery/generate-distribute-mobile-app/publish-apple-app-store.md

 <div class="info" markdown="1">

-Applies only to Mobile Apps.
+Applies only to Mobile apps.

 </div>